Kolby Koloff

-Kolby Alexandra Koloff (born May 14, 1996) is an American Christian musician, who primarily plays a Christian pop style of worship music.
+Kolby Alexandra Koloff (born May 14, 1996) is an American Christian music singer-songwriter, who primarily plays a Christian pop style of worship music.
 Her first extended play, Grow, was released by Maxx Recordings in 2015 where its single, "Grow", was her entrant Billboard magazine song.

 Early life

 Koloff was born Kolby Alexandra Koloff, on May 14, 1996, in Kannapolis, North Carolina, the youngest daughter of Nikita Koloff and his second wife Victoria.
 She used to be an actress on Preachers' Daughters, before starting her singing and songwriting career.

 Music career

 Koloff's music recording career commenced in 2015, with her first extended play, Grow, that was released on October 2, 2015, by Maxx Recordings.
 The single, "Grow", was her debut entrant on the Billboard magazine Christian Airplay chart, where it peaked at No. 34.

 Kolby presented at the 5th Annual We Love Christian Music Awards which was broadcast on JUCE TV.